iotempire/iotempower/doc/first-node.rst

   cd ~/iot-systems/demo
   mv node_template test01

+If you have the pi-image version or cloudcmd installed, you can alternatively navigate to your `gateway's system folder </cloudcmd/fs/home/iot/iot-systems/test01>`_ via cloudcmd.
+Tap F2 there and create a new node via that menu and then rename that folder to test01.

-You can, of course, use another system name than "demo" (and even move or rename this folder later).
+You can, of course, use another system name than "demo" (and even move or rename this folder later - on the pi image it's called also test01).
 Renaming nodes at a later point requires a re-flash of the corresponding microcontroller, so let's be a bit more careful here.

+If you have the pi-image version, you can skip all teh networking steps below as it takes care of all the network setup for you.

 Depending on your network setup, we now need to figure out some ``ipconfig`` addresses and configure things accordingly to make sure our node can